taosdata/TDengine/docs/en/26-tdinternal/05-query.md

 - **Metadata Cache:** Includes information about databases, supertables, users, nodes, views, and virtual nodes, as well as table schemas and their mapping to virtual nodes.
 Caching metadata in taosc avoids frequent requests to mnode/vnode. taosc uses a fixed-size cache, following a first-come-first-served policy until the cache is full.
 When the cache is full, some entries are evicted to accommodate new requests.
 - **Time-Series Data Cache:** Time-series data is first cached in vnode memory as a SkipList.
 When the flush condition is met, the data is compressed and written to storage files, then cleared from the cache.
 - **Latest Data Cache (last/last_row):** Caches the latest data to improve query efficiency.
-Latest data is organized in a key-value format, where the key is the child table ID, and the value is the last non-null row and the latest row in the child table.
+Latest data is organized in a key-value format, where the key is the subtable ID, and the value is the last non-null row and the latest row in the subtable.